dphfox/Fusion/docs/tutorials/basic-state/properties-&-state.md

 }
 ```

-That's all you need to know - connecting properties to instances is extremely
+That's all you need to know - it's trivial to use any state as a property when
-straightforward with the `New` function!
+using the `New` function.

 -----